History of British Airways in Timeline

 In 2019, British Airways announced that four aircraft would receive retro liveries as part of the celebrations of a centenary of airline operations in the United Kingdom.

-On 28 April 2020, British Airways set out plans to make up to 12,000 staff redundant and potentially not reopen its operations at Gatwick airport due to the global collapse of air traffic from the COVID-19 pandemic.
+On 28 April 2020, British Airways set out plans to make up to 12,000 staff redundant due to the global collapse of air traffic from the COVID-19 pandemic and that it may not reopen its operations at Gatwick airport.

 July 2020: Immediate retirement of 747-400 fleet

-In July 2020, British Airways announced the immediate retirement of its entire 747-400 fleet due to the downturn in air travel following the COVID-19 pandemic.
+In July 2020, British Airways announced the immediate retirement of its entire 747-400 fleet, originally intended to be phased out in 2024, due to the downturn in air travel following the COVID-19 pandemic.

 In October 2020, British Airways retired its fleet of 747-400 aircraft.

-October 2020: Sean Doyle succeeds Álex Cruz as CEO
+October 2020: Sean Doyle to succeed Álex Cruz as CEO

-On 12 October 2020, Sean Doyle succeeded Álex Cruz as CEO of British Airways.
+On 12 October 2020, it was announced that Sean Doyle, CEO of Aer Lingus, would succeed Álex Cruz as CEO of British Airways.

-In 2020, British Airways reduced its workforce by 12,000 jobs due to the crisis caused by the COVID-19 pandemic, with IAG estimating it would take several years for the air travel industry to recover.
+In 2020, British Airways reduced its workforce by 12,000 jobs due to the COVID-19 pandemic.
+IAG estimated it would take several years for the air travel industry to recover.

 British Airways reopened at Gatwick in March 2022.